-literacy rate of 87% in 1990, climbing to over 90% by 2007.
+Now look at some of the "human development" indicators for these two countries, compiled in the two tables.
+The indicators are very different indeed.
+Life expectancy was a good seven years higher in Sri Lanka in 1990.
+The difference has narrowed by 2007, but it's still there.
+Much of this difference came from the huge difference in child mortality rates, defined as the number of children (per thousand live births) who die before the age of 5.
+In Sri Lanka this figure was 29 per thousand in 1990; in Guatemala it was more than two and a half times higher.
+Even in 2007 it is close to twice as high.
+Finally, Sri Lanka had an adult literacy rate of 87% in 1990, climbing to over 90% by 2007.
 In Guatemala, that number was 46% in 1990 and 73% in 2007.
-Looking at these comparisons, it is hard to escape the conclusion that the highly unequal distribution of income in Guatemala is responsible, at least in part, for these differences in some natural yardsticks of development.
+Looking at these two tables, it is hard to escape the conclusion that the highly unequal distribution of income in Guatemala is responsible, at least in part, for these differences in some natural yardsticks of development.

 However, that isn't the whole story.
-Look at the case of Pakistan.
+Look at Table 5, which does the same exercise for Pakistan.
 The same indicators are nothing short of dreadful (though there are countries that do worse), and they are certainly significantly worse than their counterparts for Guatemala.
 Of course, one reason is that per capita income (PPP) in Pakistan is relatively low.
 But the numbers are not entirely incomparable to those of Sri Lanka: certainly, 2007 Pakistan is in line with 2000 Sri Lanka from a narrow income perspective.
 The income distribution in Pakistan is also comparable to that in Sri Lanka; indeed, the numbers favor Pakistan to a significant degree.
 Yet in 2007, Pakistan has human development indicators which are orders of magnitude worse than those for Sri Lanka in 2000.
 Clearly, government policies or cultural attitudes, such as those concerning education, health or the treatment of women play significant roles.